noahlissner/devfinder/README.md

 ## Devfinder

-A simple app built with React used to search for github users and get information provided through githubs API.
+A simple app built with React used to search for github users and get their profile information provided through githubs API.